carlosdavila91/santboi/README.md

 ### District

-The study is oriented to the districts of Marianao and Vinyets, according to the conditions established by the municipality
+The study is oriented to the districts of Marianao and Vinyets, according to the conditions established by the municipality.

 <p align="center">
   <img width="640" height="420" src="images/barrio.png">